 Tia Harrison is a co-founder of The Butcher’s Guild, Executive Chef and co-owner of Sociale, a northern Italian-inspired Restaurant, and co-owner of Avedano’s Holly Park Market, a neighborhood butcher shop that focuses on whole animal butchery.

-Carrie Oliver, Founder of Artisan Beef Institute
+Carrie C. Oliver, Founder & CEO at Artisan Beef Institute

 Loretta Keller, Chef at Coco500